Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

 ## Set Up Development Environment and Create Project

-Following are the steps to create a Tizen OpenTK App Template:
+To create a Tizen OpenTK application, use the following:

 - [Create Project](#create-project)
 - [Insert OpenTK app Code](#insert-opentk-app-code)